TheNCuber/dvad14-smelly-replication/README.md

 https://osf.io/p2jft/?view_only=761191a4e20e42d58d370d46f42faad4

 ### JDKs
-In order to compile Jabref you will need several differnt versions of the Java Development Kit.
+In order to compile Jabref you will need several different versions of the Java Development Kit.
 They are available from the OpenJDK archive:

 https://jdk.java.net/archive/